Walking through northern Taiwan: A journey to deepen understanding of Taiwan through new encounters

 画像

-The river in Nanko was also home to victims of the 228 Incident.
-Eight bodies were reportedly dumped into the river.
+Nangang River was also home to victims of the 228 Incident.
+Eight bodies were reportedly dumped into the river off of Nangang Bridge.

 画像